-See 35, iron-rich, red ochre paintings on the 30-metre tall granite cliff called Agawa Rock.
+See iron-rich, red ochre paintings on the 30-metre-tall, granite cliff called Agawa Rock.
 Generations of Ojibwe people painted the mystical beings, animals and humans to explain events in their lives, their dreams and their visions.

 It is believed that the cliff was used for over 2000 years.
 Today’s visible pictographs are between 150 and 400 years old.
-Agawa Rock is one of the few places in Ontario where you can walk to and see pictographs up close.
-Please respect this sacred site of our Indigenous People.
+Agawa Rock is one of the few places in Ontario where visitors can walk to and see pictographs up close.
+Please respect this site which is sacred to Indigenous People.

-You will have to clamber out on a rock ledge at the edge of Lake Superior.
+To get close to the pictographs, clamber out on a rock ledge at the edge of Lake Superior.
 This should only be attempted when the lake is calm between mid-May and mid-September.
 We were lucky the day we visited.
 It was a stunning, calm, sunny day.